jaygazula27/easy-resources-gradle-plugin/README.md

 ### enhanceResourceBundle

-The `enhanceResourceBundle` extension can be used to generate classes with methods that correspond to the keys of the properties in a resource bundle.
+The `enhanceResourceBundle` extension generates classes with methods that correspond to the keys of the properties in a resource bundle.

 Parameters: